pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 Downgrade Filter is used after IndexScan downgrade.

-In the first stage of IndexScan which we called IndexRangeScan will return the RowIDs that meet the conditions,   and then TiSpark will sort and aggregate  the returned Row IDs to obtain the Region that need to be scanned in the second stage of IndexScan——TableRowIDScan.After sort and aggregate we will get region task number(The number of RangeTask is equal to the number of ranges to be scanned by TableRowIDScan.
-If the RowIDs returned in the first stage are 1,3,4,5 and 1,3,4 are in same region and 5 is in another region. the 1 will be used as a range, 3,4 will be used as a range,5 will be used as a range,the regionTask number will be 3.).
-If region task number is bigger than `downgradeThreshold`, The TableRowIDScan in second will be TableScan(start key will be first Row that returns and end key will be last key that returns).
+The first stage of IndexScan which we called IndexRangeScan will return the RowIDs that meet the conditions, and then TiSpark will sort and aggregate the returned Row IDs to obtain the region that needs to be scanned in the second stage of IndexScan——TableRowIDScan.
+After sorting and aggregating we will get the regionTask number(The number of RangeTask is equal to the number of ranges to be scanned by TableRowIDScan.
+If the RowIDs returned in the first stage are 1,3,4,5 and 1,3,4 are in the same region and 5 is in another region.
+Since 1 and 3,4 are not contiguous, 1 is RegionTask, and since 3,4 and 5 are not in a region, 3,4 is a RegionTask and 5 is another RegionTask. ).
+If the RegionTask number is bigger than `downgradeThreshold`, The TableRowIDScan in the second will be TableScan(Startkey will be first Row that returns and Endkey will be last Row that returns).

 #### Residual Filter

-In the original design, Residual Filter represents operators that cannot be down-pushed to COP/TiKV.
+In the original design, the Residual Filter represents operators that cannot be down-pushed to COP/TiKV.
 However, in the current implementation, before the construction of DAGRequest, it will judge whether the operators can be downscaled, and only the operators that can be downscaled will participate in the construction of DAGRequest, which means that all the operators in DAGRequest can be downscaled to COP/TiKV.
 The Residual Filter loses its original meaning because there are no operators in DAGRequest that cannot be downgraded.

 ### The Problem of DAG Explain

-1. Filter recurrence
+1. outputting multiple filters which not should show together at the same time

    As shown below, both Residual Filter and PushDown Filter appear, while for a TableScan there should be only PushDown Filter.